Free ebook offering step-by-step guidance and tools to set up your performance management system.

 4. Provide Real-Time Coaching Between Review Cycles

 Waiting for annual or semi-annual reviews to address manager performance gaps is insufficient.
 Metrics and feedback should trigger immediate coaching interventions, resources, or training to correct issues promptly.
-This approach encourages continuous improvement and prevents small challenges from becoming major problems.

 5. Promote Transparency by Sharing Feedback Themes Early